-Also, if you're overweight or obese, there's some indication that the morning-after pill won't be as effective in preventing pregnancy as it is for normal-weight women.
+If you're overweight or obese, there's some indication that the morning-after pill won't be as effective in preventing pregnancy as it is for women who aren't overweight.

-In addition, make sure you're not pregnant before using ulipristal.
+Also, make sure you're not pregnant before using ulipristal.
 The effects of ulipristal on a developing baby are unknown.
-However, if you're already pregnant when you take levonorgestrel, the treatment will simply be ineffective and won't harm the developing baby.
-Also, if you're breast-feeding, ulipristal isn't recommended.
+If you're breast-feeding, ulipristal isn't recommended.

-Side effects of the morning-after pill typically last only a few days and may include:
+Side effects of the morning-after pill, which typically last only a few days, might include: